Chapter 1. Configuring and deploying OpenShift Lightspeed

 • Update the OLSConfig custom resource file to list the image that you pushed to the image registry.

-• Access the OpenShift Lightspeed virtual assistant and submit a question that is associated with the custom knowledge that you made available to the LLM.
+• Access the OpenShift Lightspeed virtual assistant and submit a question associated with the custom knowledge that you made available to the LLM.

 Note

-When you use the BYO Knowledge tool, the documents that you make available to the LLM are sent to the LLM provider.
+When you use the BYO Knowledge tool, you provide documents directly to the LLM provider.

 Important